Framebuffers/direwolf-db/README.md

 Docker container with a PostgreSQL database, Prisma ORM and a blank Node app template.

+## ⚠️ WARNING

+This demo is hard-wired to listen to a single PostgreSQL URL.
+Rename the provided `.env.example` to `.env` before starting the container.
+This project, as well as this file, **IS NOT MEANT FOR PRODUCTION USE**.
+You have been warned.

 ## 🏗️ Build
 - You need Docker and `docker-compose`
 - Run `docker-compose up`